bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 **The goal of this project is NOT to get as close as possible at each point, but rather to capture general trends and capitalize on those**

-# Quick Guide
-I used my own terminal to stream the websocket and to transform the data to create a new dataset, which is used in the visuals and modeling notebook in Google Colab
-* The websocket folder contains the classes and websocket I use to collect data
-* The data and feature processing folder contains the transformations and aggregations I did to create my dataset for visuals and models
-* The PyOrderBook_visuals notebook contains all my code for the visuals about the data itself
-* The PyOrderBook__modeling notebook contains all my code for the prediction models and the associated visuals as well

 # Project Plan
 1. Take snap shots of the order book state at different times, both L2 (all open orders) and L1 (bid, mid, ask price) data
 2. Process data and perform feature extraction and engineering to create features that can be used properly by the models